pacificclimate/wps-tools/README.md

 # wps-tools
-Modules used to help create wps_processes
+Modules used to help create wps processes

+## input_utils.py
+Functions used to collect pywps inputs

+## output_utils.py
+Functions used to collect pywps outputs

-## utils.py
+## log_utils.py
-Contains functions that are used by multiple birds.
+Functions used to handle logging information

-## wps_io.py
+## io_objects.py
-Contains multiple pywps i/o objects.
+Collection of commonly used pywps inputs and outputs

-## common.py
+## pytest_utils.py
-Contains functions used by `pytest` functions.
+Functions used to help run `pytest` suite# wps-tools